RawBData/TowerGuard/README.md

 ## Background and Overview
 ***

-Tower Guard is a JavaScript game using original Warcraft sprites with the an orignal tower defense design and implementaion.
+Tower Guard is a JavaScript game using Warcraft sprites with the an original tower defense design and implementation.

 - Realtime: over 10 different sprite characters with up to 1000 individual renders.

-- Seamless: Towers's cost, placement, animation and tracking are optimized to ensure smooth gameplay
+- Seamless: Towers's cost, placement, tracking and animation are optimized to ensure smooth gameplay

-- Collision Detection: Circular collision detection of projectiles and enemies works even if projeciles miss one character but intersect anothr.
+- Collision Detection: Circular collision detection of projectiles and enemies works even if projeciles miss one character but intersect another.

 Towerguard is built using Pure DOM manipulation to showcase a fundamental understaning of the DOM, HTML and JavaScript.